openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 A couple of examples of this chart follow for different courses.
 In the first example, for a MOOC, you see enrollment climb fairly steadily over a period of several months.
-The markers begin with two "student" enrollments (almost certainly the course creator and another course team member) on the day the course was created in Studio.
+The markers begin with four enrollments (almost certainly the course creator and other course team members) on the day the course was created in Studio.

 .. image:: ../images/enrollment_chart.png
  :alt: A chart with the periods when the rate of enrollment increased
        circled.

-The chart does reveal several periods when the rate of new enrollments increased rapidly, or "spiked" (circled).
+The chart reveals different time periods when the rate of new enrollments increased rapidly, or "spiked" (circled).
 The team for this course might have the contextual knowledge to correlate those periods with marketing efforts or automated enrollment events, or might want to research possible explanations.
-After the final spike, which coincided with the course start date on 17 September, enrollment continued to increase.
+After the first spike, which coincided with the course start date on 15 April, enrollment continued to increase and an additional spike occurred over a month later.

 The second example shows the Daily Student Enrollment chart for a small, private online course.
 In this course, the course team used the instructor